 Therefore, we hold the expectation that our students, regardless of their own personal beliefs, will be aware of and respect these cultural, individual, and role differences, and will try to eliminate the effect on their work of such biases.
 An inability or refusal to do so may be reflected in a student's evaluation by faculty, and possibly remedial or restrictive action such as ineligibility for practicum experiences.

 American Psychological Association.
 (2002).
 Ethical principles of psychologists and code of conduct.
 American Psychologist, 57, 1060-1073.
 Also available at http://www.apa.org/ethics/code/index.aspx.

 The SIUE clinical psychology graduate program evaluates its students once per semester.
 The evaluation process involves a meeting of the program faculty to discuss the progress of each student.
-The faculty may seek input from others with whom the student works (e.g., instructors of courses taught by others, such as PSYC 520/521 or electives).
+The faculty may seek input from others with whom the student works (e.g., instructors of courses taught by others).
 The faculty rates each student in a variety of areas, including preparation/professionalism, academic performance, attitude, participation, collegiality, oral communication, written communication, acceptance of feedback/criticism, ethical behavior, and openness/respect for diversity.
 In a timely manner, faculty members arrange and hold meetings with each of their advisees in order to provide feedback.
-The rating form is then signed by student and faculty advisor and kept in the student's file.
+The rating form is then signed by the student and faculty advisor and kept in the student’s file.

 Visit the SIUE clinical psychology graduate program on Facebook: https://www.facebook.com/siueclinicaladultpsychology.